zachleat/zachleat.com/web/_posts/2021-02-27-this-website-is-a-tech-talk.md

   - speaking
 medialength: 45 min
 ---
 Over the weekend I was finishing up some polish on the slides of my most recent conference talk when my daughter walked in to my office.
-We decided to record a short video of that interaction and put it up [on Twitter](https://twitter.com/zachleat/status/1365786974813093896).
+We decided to record a short video of that interaction and put it up on Twitter.

-Needless to say, the tweet—uh—went much further than I expected.
+Needless to say, [the tweet](https://twitter.com/zachleat/status/1365786974813093896)—uh—went much further than I expected.

 If you’re at all curious how we did it, I’ll explain it and more in this talk about building web sites.
 The talk also delves into Single Page Applications, Multi Page Applications, modern JavaScript Frameworks, and what I believe to be a better future for web development.

 {% youtubeEmbed "znLxHkdtQzk" %}

+* I will publish the full slides tomorrow—stay tuned.
 * [Original video recorded and posted on Vimeo by Smashing Conference](https://vimeo.com/468775760/1838969b45)
 * Talk originally delivered for [SmashingConf Austin 2020](https://smashingconf.com/austin-2020/)